-Figure 16-2.
-A Typical Payment Workflow

 Taking a closer look at the final part of the transaction, before the payment request is sent to the Merchant System, we can see the role of the Payment authorization view controller in this process.
 We are at the point where the order amount is known, and that includes all taxes and shipping costs.
 The user has used TouchID to authorize the payment.

 Apple Pay sends the payment request to the Secure Element, a specialized chip on your device.
 The Secure Element adds the payment data to the customer information and encrypts it in form of a payment token.